-On April 18, 2022, the Company entered into an operating lease agreement for its planned office space in Lexington, Massachusetts through July 31, 2025 (the "Office Lease").
-As of June 30, 2022, the lessor was continuing to undertake extensive renovations of this space.
-During the period of renovation, the Company has no access to, control over or possession of the premises.
+On April 18, 2022, the Company entered into an operating lease agreement for office space at its new location in Lexington, Massachusetts (the "Office Lease").
+On August 8, 2022, the Company commenced occupancy of the leased space.
+The lease runs through July 31, 2025.